Wetland: Pakihi

 Pakihi share both environmental and vegetation features with North Island gumlands.
 Characteristic species are mānuka, wire rush, Centrolepis pallida and tangle fern.

-The expected natural range* of pakihi across Aotearoa is 310,716 hectares.
+The projected natural range of pakihi across Aotearoa is 310,716 hectares.